Learn about the most popular and frequently asked interview questions for business analysts!

 • Collaboration diagrams - Also known as interaction or communication diagrams, they are mainly illustration of the interactions and relationships among software objects in the Unified Modeling Language.

-These diagrams are quite useful for BA's as they help in visualising the various functional requirements of a system and finalising development priorities.
+These diagrams are quite useful for BA's as they help in visualizing the various functional requirements of a system and finalizing development priorities.
 Further, they also help in identifying any external or internal factors that should be considered as they can directly influence the project.